AhanaPodder97/EcoSteps/README.md

 Strategy to define the “why” — helping users move from awareness to action

-Scope to identify essential features like micro-habits, challenges, and impact tracking
+Scope to identify essential features like micro-habits, challenges and impact tracking

 Structure to shape how users progress through habits and rewards